Welcome to PayPal!

 By continuing to use our services after any changes to this user agreement, you agree to abide and be bound by those changes.
 If you do not agree with any changes you may close your account.
 This user agreement will continue to apply to your previous use of our services.

 PayPal is a Payment Institution Issuer of E-Money licensed by the Central Bank of Brazil, pursuant to Law No. 12,865, of October 9, 2013, and, as such, offers payment services, as established in this agreement.
 PayPal is also an institutor of a closed-ended payment scheme of prepaid payment accounts exempted from authorization, pursuant to Circular No. 3,682 of November 4th, 2013, classified as a purchase scheme, domestic and cross-border, according to applicable regulation.
-PayPal services consist of the following: (i) enrollment of individuals and legal entities to accept PayPal as a payment method and receive payments resulting from the sale of goods or services by electronic means, (ii) registration of individuals and legal entities to use PayPal as a payment method and send payments for the acquisition of goods or services by electronic means, (iii) management of the network of registered users and set of rules and procedures that govern the provision of payment services, which include capture, transmission, data processing and settlement of electronic payment transactions, and (iv) management of users' accounts.
+In order to provide Pix related services, PayPal adheres to its instant payment schemes instituted by the Central Bank of Brazil, according to applicable regulation.
+PayPal services consist of the following: (i) enrollment of individuals and legal entities to accept PayPal as a payment method and receive payments resulting from the sale of goods or services by electronic means, (ii) registration of individuals and legal entities to use PayPal as a payment method and send payments for the acquisition of goods or services by electronic means and to send and receive instant payments through Pix, (iii) management of the network of registered users and set of rules and procedures that govern the provision of payment services, which include capture, transmission, data processing and settlement of electronic payment transactions, and (iv) management of users' accounts.
 PayPal does not provide services and does not perform activities provided and performed exclusively by financial institutions or insurance companies, such as banking, insurance or foreign exchange services.

 Please note the following risks of using the PayPal services: